Email: Commissioner Breysse

 Bruce was born in the Puget Sound area.
-His grandparents originally moved to live on Lake Washington 85 years ago.
+His grandparents originally moved to live on Lake Washington 100 years ago.
 The son of a naval officer, he lived all over the country for much of his younger days.
 As an adult, Bruce found himself attracted to his birthplace.
 In 1968, the Gardiners moved back to the area.
 Bruce has a law office in Juanita.
 He practices mainly in the area of real estate, business, and copyright and trademark law.
-His wife, K.K., is a laboratory technician.
+His wife K.K. is retired.
 They have two grown sons with families of their own.

 Email: Commissioner Rolla

 Serving as a Board member since 1994, Trudy also attends the Seattle Public Utilities Water System Operating Board.
 She is on the NUD Emergency Preparedness, Community Outreach and Comprehensive Plan committees.

 A native of Seattle, Commissioner Rolla holds a Bachelor of Science degree in Environmental Health from the University of Washington and a Master of Business Administration from the University of Puget Sound.
 She retired September 2013 from her position as a Senior Environmental Health Specialist in the Environmental Health Division of Public Health - Seattle and King County.
 There, she spent twelve years in the small drinking water system and ground water management planning programs.
 She also worked ten years in the Local Hazardous Waste Management Program of King County conducting program evaluation.